How and when to measure LH

 The test is done by analyzing the levels of luteinizing hormone in the urine with a test strip.
 You can buy the LH test strips in our shop or in your local pharmacy.
 The tests are commonly known as "ovulation tests" or OPKs (ovulation prediction kits).

-1) An increased LH is usually found within 24-48h before ovulation.
-Natural Cycles app lets you know by indicating "LH" in the prognosis on the days you should take a LH test.
+An increased LH is usually found within 24-48h before ovulation.
+Natural Cycles app lets you know by indicating "LH" in the prognosis on the days you should take a LH test, and you see these in the Month- and Today view.
 These indications are optimized so that you have to take as few tests as possible without missing your peak.
 You can of course always take as many tests as you want anyway.
 Just enter the test results in the app as usual.

-6) Wait for coloured bands to appear.
+5) Wait for colored bands to appear.
 Depending on the concentration of LH in the urine, positive results may be observed as short as within 40 seconds.
 However, to confirm a negative result, the complete reaction time of 10 minutes is required.
 Do not read the results after 30 minutes.

 You can repeat this procedure as many times a day as you wish to.
 Especially if you see a second colored band, but it's not strong enough to be considered positive it can be a good idea to test a few hours later.